mcruz206/LearnAI-Bootcamp/lab02.4-luis_and_search/README.md

 - **assets**: This contains all of the images for the lab manual.
 You can ignore this folder.
 - **code**: In here, there are several directories that we will use:
-	- **ImageProcessing**: This solution (.sln) contains several different projects for the first parts of the workshop, let's take a high level look at them:
-		- **ProcessingLibrary**: This is a Portable Class Library (PCL) containing helper classes for accessing the various Cognitive Services related to Vision, and some "Insights" classes for encapsulating the results.
-		- **ImageStorageLibrary**: Since Cosmos DB does not (yet) support UWP, this is a non-portable library for accessing Blob Storage and Cosmos DB.
-		- **TestApp**: A UWP application that allows you to load your images and call the various cognitive services on them, then explore the results.
-Useful for experimentation and exploration of your images.
-		- **TestCLI**: A Console application allowing you to call the various cognitive services and then upload the images and data to Azure.
-Images are uploaded to Blob Storage, and the various metadata (tags, captions, faces) are uploaded to Cosmos DB.

-		Both _TestApp_ and _TestCLI_ contain a `settings.json` file containing the various keys and endpoints needed for accessing the Cognitive Services and Azure.
-They start blank, so once you provision your resources, we will grab your service keys and set up your storage account and Cosmos DB instance.

 	- **LUIS**: Here you will find the LUIS model for the PictureBot.
 You will create your own, but if you fall behind or want to test out a different LUIS model, you can use the .json file to import this LUIS app.
 	- **Models**: These classes will be used when we add search to our PictureBot.
 	- **PictureBot**: Here there is a PictureBot.sln that is for the latter sections of the workshop, where we integrate LUIS and our Search Index into the Bot Framework